k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_web_services_properties.md

  <td width="200pxl" valign="top"><p><h5>Elevated Permission</h5></p></td>
 <td width="700pxl" valign="top"><p>Indicates if user permissions should be elevated to the Web-Service or not.
 Default is set to False.</p>
-When set to false, it means if according to users role permission he can not get instance 1 on LU A, he will not be able to do so also inside the Web-Service even if the user can execution the Web-Service.
+When set to False, this means (for example) if according to the user's role permission he cannot get instance 1 on a given LU, he will not be able to do so also when using the Web-Service.
+This is so  even if the user can execute the Web-Service itself.
 <br>Added for Fabric release 6.5.3</td>
 </tr>
 <tr>